-There’s a widespread engagement with the need for social emotional learning in our schools.
-Our students are faced with more trauma and bring an emotional deficit, disruption, or traumatic make up with them to school each day, and because of that educators are being tasked with teaching the standards and helping to create whole, healthy, and healed young people.
-While the need for such for our students seems very logical and clearly understood, I think it has been over estimated that educators have the skills needed to do just this.
-Broken themselves, they too often need some help in their own healing, their own wholeness, with their own mental health.
-However, this need, not being described here as one that should supersede the needs of students, but one that is equally important seems to be overlooked in the persistent advocacy for social emotional learning.
+There’s a widespread focus on the need for social emotional learning in our schools.
+Our students are faced with more trauma and bring an emotional deficit, disruption, or traumatic make up with them to school each day.
+As a result, educators are being tasked with teaching the standards and helping to create whole, healthy, and healed young people.
+The need for a renewed focus on SEL is very logical and clearly understood.
+However, we should not assume that educators are mentally and emotionally healthy enough to support the students they serve.
+Often broken themselves, they too need help healing, a focus on their wholeness and mental health.
+However, this need, is not being described here as one that should rise above the needs of students, but one that is equally important.
+The need to focus on the mental wellness of our educators seems to be missing in the persistent advocacy for social emotional learning.
 The wellness of our educators cannot be overlooked.
-While some see their sharing of the burdens educators face in this profession and are challenged with as whining, selfish, and a distraction from their focus on students, I see it quite differently.
+While some see the sharing of burdens educators face in this profession as whining, selfish, and a distraction from their focus on students, I see it quite differently.
 We know that broken people can’t help others become whole, that those who are in a disharmonious state, whether it be personally or professionally, find it difficult to be the sense of calm in a student’s world of chaos.
 For sometime now, I’ve been thinking and writing about the importance of educator wellness, and I want to make a clear distinction that I’m talking about every educator: teachers and administrators.

-What some don’t quite seem to understand is that being stressed about a product coming in on time so that production of a device can be complete by the deadline or a delay on shipment causing an issue with quarterly projections don’t quite feel the same as the stories above.
-As educators we work with human beings and while there is no greater joy or assurance of the difference we make, an investment in the wellness of educators-mind, body, and spirit-is long over due.
+The trauma educators are vicariously exposed to can be difficult to deal with and damaging.
+What educators are tasked with is quite different than being stressed about a product coming in on time so that production of a device can be complete by the deadline or a delay on shipment causing an issue with quarterly projections.
+It doesn’t quite feel the same as the stories above.
+As educators we work with human beings and while we are certain of the difference we make in the lives of our students, an investment in the wellness of educators: mind, body, and spirit, is long over due.

-We’ve subscribed to an educators are givers and not takers mentality for far too long.
+We’ve subscribed to an “educators are givers and not takers” mentality for far too long.
 The missionary nature of our work and our deep desire to love and educate children doesn’t mean we are equipped to handle all that we are faced with in today’s public schools.
-We, too, need help.
+From social media posts about why teachers are leaving the profession to conversations with my friends who are still in the classroom, educators are crying out for help.
 Our emotional well-being has a direct impact on our children and when we are healthy, we can be better educators for students and better people for ourselves.

 I’ve often wondered what would happen if schools were built to include a wellness center for staff-a place where educators could exercise, meditate, sit quietly, or even work with a counselor.
 What if we had a registered dietitian on staff who helped staff develop and maintain healthy eating habits?
-What if we had group therapy sessions where teachers had a place to talk about and deal with what they are facing but also were able to receive recommendations on next steps and how to deal with the stress in healthy and healing ways?
-Think about the teacher who is trying to help her students be proficient in the area of social-emotional learning but also dealing with her alcoholic husband and heroine addicted child.
-Is it whining to say that the teacher is over burdened?
+What if we had group therapy sessions where teachers had a place to talk about and deal with the repeated exposure to the trauma their students face but also were able to receive recommendations on next steps and how to deal with the stress in healthy and healing ways?
+Think about the teacher who is trying to help her students be proficient in the area of social-emotional learning, but also dealing with her alcoholic husband and heroine addicted child.
+Is it safe to say that the teacher is over burdened?
 Should she simply have chosen a different profession if she didn’t really love teaching?
 Should her dedications and commitment be questioned because she is unable to “leave her problems at the door” when she arrives at school?
 I know that teacher because I was her principal.

 Until next time-be you!
 Be true!
 Be a hope builder!